 From Neolithic man's perspective, equinoctial alignments are special occasions where the moon follows the same path as the sun, but frustratingly, she never quite gets to join him.

-22. A DISGUISED VISTA.
-We must move a little north of the cove to see the horizon that Avebury’s northern egg (Stukeley's Lunar Temple) aimed at and the view that Stone Age folks enjoyed – namely - the north downslope of Cherhill Hill.
+19. A disguised vista.
+We must move north of the cove to see the horizon that Avebury’s northern egg (Stukeley's Lunar Temple) aimed at and the view that Stone Age folks enjoyed – namely - the north downslope of Cherhill Hill.

 So, to give an idea of what it looked like in the Stone Age, the following picture will clear some stuff away, such as the barn, the trees, and Avebury Manor.

-23. Except for the missing Covestone 3, This is what a view from Avebury's Cove looked like during the equinox 4,500 years ago.
+Except for the missing Covestone 3 and several stones of Stukeley’s Lunar Temple, this is what a view from Avebury's Cove looked like during the equinox 4,500 years ago.

-The row of three seen against the hedge is not part of the egg, which is now extant in this view but of the outer circuit.
-These three, and others, were rescued from deep pits that Avebury's villagers had thrown them into and securely stood upright in concrete by Professor Piggott and Avebury's pre-war owner, the Scottish marmalade millionaire Alexander Keiller.
+The row of three seen against the hedge are all part of the outer circuit.
+These three were rescued from deep pits that Avebury's villagers had thrown them into.
+All three were stood upright and secured in concrete by Professor Piggott and Avebury's pre-war owner, the Scottish marmalade millionaire Alexander Keiller.

 With axes pointing precisely 50 degrees from north, Stonehenge obeys the 10-degree rule, too.
 So does Woodhenge, near Stonehenge.
 So does Mount Pleasant in Dorset, where the Beaker People, travelling south from Stonehenge post 2,500 BC, took the idea to new heights.

-25. The exciting thing about the Array is that the azimuths of the sun and moon make tangents with its rings when seen from the Cove.
+22. The interesting thing about the Array is that the azimuths of the sun and moon make tangents with its rings when seen from the Cove.

 We know that Stone Age folk used the 10-degree rule to force some monuments into a semblance of order.
-However, the altitude of the Marlborough Downs produces azimuths of the sun and moon as 53 and 44 degrees, respectively, which is only nine degrees.
+However, the altitude of the Marlborough Downs modifies the azimuths of the sun and moon to 53 and 44 degrees, respectively, a nine-degree difference.

-Perhaps the array tried to push the sun and moon further apart by one degree and force them to obey the rule.
+Perhaps the array tried to force the sun and moon further apart by one degree and make them obey the rule.

 The West Kennet Avenue, to the right of the picture, exits the henge and can be seen to end at the Sanctuary.
 Stukeley believed the Sanctuary to be the head of the serpent.